-Timely and reliable estimates of the population's health insurance status are essential to evaluate the costs and expected impact of public policy interventions in this area, such as efforts to expand coverage or to alter the way in which private and public insurance is financed.
+Timely and reliable estimates of the population's health insurance status are essential to evaluate the costs and expected impact of public policy intervention in this area, such as efforts to expand coverage or to alter the way in which private and public insurance is financed.

-The Household Component of the Medical Expenditure Panel Survey (MEPS-HC) conducted since 1996, provides critical information for evaluating trends in the health insurance status of the population.
-This Statistical Brief presents estimates on the uninsured in America under age 65 for calendar years 1996 through 2007, as well as the first half of 2008.
+The Household Component of the Medical Expenditure Panel Survey (MEPS-HC), conducted since 1996, provides critical information for evaluating trends in the health insurance status of the population.
+This Statistical Brief presents estimates on the uninsured in America under age 65 for calendar years 1996 through 2010, as well as the first half of the year for 1996-2011.
 All differences between estimates discussed in the text are statistically significant at the 0.05 level unless otherwise noted.